 - Have an idea for a social justice and sustainability innovation on campus?
 Apply for annual funding opportunities.

-- Get to know your building’s Sustainability Representative, and explore ways to volunteer or get involved with sustainability at Emory.
+- Get to know your building’s Sustainability Representative, become a trained Zero Waste Ambassador and explore ways to volunteer or get involved with sustainability at Emory.

 KEEP IT SUSTAINABLE